Rolv-Apneseth/ps-typer/README.md

    - In your terminal, navigate to the cloned directory and run: `python3 -m pip install -r requirements.txt`
 4. To run the actual program, navigate further into the speed-typer folder and run: `python3 main.py`

+Alternatively to steps 3 and 4, you can navigate to the bin folder and run one of the scripts included there, i.e. if you're on windows, double-click the `run_program.bat` file.
+This will create a virtual environment, install all required dependencies to that virtual environment, then run `main.py`.
+Note that this will of course take a while the first time it is run.

 ## Usage

 1. Select a mode from the dropdown menu